ga-flores/clipboard-health/Refactoring.md

 ## Your Explanation Here

 - Assign a default value to `candidate` at the start of the function instead of checking if empty
+- Create `createHash` wrapper around crypto to generate the key
+- Stringify `candidate` only if we are using the partitionKey from the event